Volkmar Andreae: Life and career

-From 1906 to 1949, he led the Tonhalle-Orchester Zürich; and from 1914 to 1939, the Conservatory of Zurich.
+From 1906 to 1949, he led the Tonhalle-Orchester Zürich; and from 1914 to 1939, the Conservatory of Zürich.
 (He was offered the opportunity of succeeding Gustav Mahler as conductor of the New York Philharmonic Orchestra in 1911, but he declined.)
 Later he worked as freelance composer in Vienna and worked internationally as a conductor (especially with the works of Anton Bruckner).
 He composed opera, symphony and chamber music, piano, violin, and oboe concertos, piano music, as well as choir music and songs.
-He died in Zurich.
+He died in Zürich.

 He is mentioned in Chapter XXI of Thomas Mann's novel Doctor Faustus, where he is cited as conducting the Thirteen Brentano Lieder by the fictional composer Adrian Leverkühn.
-This fictional concert is said to have taken place in 1922 in the Tonhalle in Zurich.
+This fictional concert is said to have taken place in 1922 in the Tonhalle in Zürich.

 His grandson is the conductor Marc Andreae, who recorded various of his grandfather's works for the Guild label.